Open Postdoctoral position, faculty mentor Shriti Raj

 Preferred Qualifications:

-• Experience with AI/ML systems in healthcare, including large language models or decision support tools
+• Experience designing for AI/ML systems in healthcare, including large language models or decision support tools

 • Familiarity with clinical workflows, EHR systems, or healthcare delivery settings